kourosh-alasti/passjen/README.md

 3. **'package.json' and 'pnpm-lock.yaml':** These files are essential for managing dependencies and package lock information for the project.
 4. **'babel.config.cjs' and 'tsconfig.json':** These are configuration files for Babel and TypeScript, respectively, which help in transpiling and type-checking the code.
 5. **'example.js' and 'main.js':** These are two additional JavaScript files in the root directory, which might be entry points for the application or contain additional code snippets.

-Notable Aspects:
-The project follows a clear separation of concerns, with the 'src' directory containing the main source code and the 'tests' directory containing the test files.
-The use of TypeScript and Babel configuration files indicates that the project may involve complex JavaScript code and requires transpilation and type-checking.
-The inclusion of several Markdown files in the root directory suggests that the project values clear communication and adheres to best practices for open-source projects.